Subsampling Spectral Clustering for Large-Scale Social Networks

 \csection{CONCLUDING REMARKS}

 In this study, we present an SSC algorithm to identify the community structure of large networks.
-Particularly, we discuss two subsampling methods (i.e., SRS and DCS).
-Theoretically, we investigate the subsample sizes for these two methods and establish the statistical properties of the clustering results.
-The computational complexity of the SSC algorithm can be reduced to $O(Nn^{2})$, where $n$ is the subsample size, which can be as low as $\Omega\{{\log(N)}^ {2}\}$.
-Furthermore, the empirical results illustrate that we could identify 88.2\% of the user community tags with only 0.2\% of the time of the spectral clustering result based on the whole network.
+Theoretically, we investigate the subsample size for the SSC method and establish the statistical properties of the clustering results.
+Specifically, the computational complexity of the SSC algorithm can be reduced to $O(Nn)$, where $n$ is the subsample size, which can be as low as $\Omega\{(\log{N})^{3}\}$.
+Consequently, the SSC method makes community detection for large-scale networks applicable under limited computational resources.
+Extensive simulation studies and real data analysis demonstrate the statistical accuracy and computational advantages of the proposed method.

 The idea of the paper can be extended to research on other network data with more complex relationships, such as bipartite and multiple networks, which we are currently investigating.
 Additionally, here we study the subsampling method, which only needs to select the node set once.
 Another interesting issue in future research is to develop a multi-step subsampling method which can extract richer network structure information.